-The mission of the Secure Payments Task Force is to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
-The Secure Payments Task Force established work groups, including the Payment Identity Management Work Group, in an endeavor to advance its efforts.
-The work group identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.
+The mission of the Secure Payments Task Force was to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
+The Secure Payments Task Force established work groups, including the Payment Identity Management Work Group, to advance its efforts.
+The work group members, operating from early-2016 through the conclusion of the task force in 2018, identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.

 The payments industry continues to face escalating challenges with managing and decreasing fraud due to inherent limitations and weaknesses in existing payment systems.

 - Increases in card not present (CNP) fraud (driven by the industry migration to EMV chip cards and terminals and the overall growth in e-commerce transactions)

 - Increases in wire fraud due to corporate account takeover fraud